Ate329/ESPGIF_SSD1306/GIFDisplay/README.md

 # Introduction
 GIFDisplay.py is the original file created by [shraiwi](https://github.com/shraiwi).

 GIFDisplayNew.py is the file modified one based on the need of using SSD1306 instead of SSD1351.

+**YOU NEDD TO PUT THE CONVERTED FILE(GIF.h) IN THE SAME FOLDER WITH GIFDisplayNew.ino or GIFDisplay.ino DEPENDING ON THE SCREEN YOU HAVE.**

 # Changes
 There might be some changes are not being mentioned.